roonyx-tech/quiz-app/README.md

-# Healios
+# QuizApp
-This project use Architecture Redux, Which contains Store to observe Input and Output files

-All business case writed clean swift , without any Dependency
+All business case writed on clean swift , without any side Dependencies, App has single view to demonstrate usage.
+The Architure of this project is Redux
+Navigation realized by Coordinator pattern
+View layouting maded by NSLayoutConstraints
+Depenncy Inversion realized by Resolver
 ## Usage

 ## Network Layer